What is an Operating Lease?

 Under an operating lease the rights and risks of ownership remain with the lessor.
 For accounting purposes the rental payments are simply treated as operating expenses in the income statement on a straight line basis.

 Operating leases are usually for short term rentals, and the rental period is normally only for a small part of the assets useful life.
 The lessor would expect the asset to have a residual value at the end of the operating lease agreement.
 The rental payments do not cover the full cost of the asset and can include other services such as equipment maintenance.

 Suppose a business enters into an operating lease agreement for an asset and agrees to pay a rental of 3,000 for a six month period.

-The lease rentals are recognized uniformly over the term of the lease.
-In this example, the rental expense for each month is calculated as follows.
+The business recognizes the lease rentals uniformly over the term of the lease.
+In this example the calculation of the rental expense for each month is as follows.

 Rent per month = Total rental expense / Term in months Rent per month = 3,000 / 6 = 500